bynil/MessageJudge/README.md

 Message filter extension can't access the systemwide general pasteboard.

-If the sender is in your contacts or you have responded to a sender three times, messages from that sender will no longer be sent to the extension.
+If the sender is in your contacts or you have responded to a sender three or more times, messages from this sender will no longer be sent to the extension.

 As Apple documentation, filter extension can send the information about messages to a server associated with app when extension can't make determination by local data and logic.
 I have not tested this feature because I think it's useless for most user.
 This function will send your message information to developer's server and may cause privacy risk.

 A filter extension/containing app without network is a safer and enough choice, I think.

-It is recommended that you disable this extension in daily life before the incomprehensible issue being fixed.
+A message sender will be marked as spam forever by system if his one message was tagged as `Filter` by extension.
+That is incomprehensible.
+But Apple has determined that it behaves as intended.
+Extension will mark the hole conversation instead of a single message as spam.
+To remove a conversation from filtered section, you can:

+* Respond three or more times to sender.
+* Add sender to contact.
+* Delete message conversation and new incoming messages will be sent to the extension again.

 # Requirements
 iOS 11.0+ and Xcode 9.0+